Nadao Bangkok: History

 Nadao Bangkok Co., Ltd. was registered on September 9, 2009.
 The company was founded as a partially owned subsidiary of film studio GMM Tai Hub (GTH) to manage its growing roster of actors and help develop their talents.
 It was headed by Songyos Sugmakanan, who had directed several films with GTH.

 During its first few years, the company focused on casting and artist management, but struggled to generate revenue.
 In 2012, Songyos conceived the teen drama television series Hormones to create acting opportunities for the company's teenage actors.
 The series, released in 2013, became widely popular, prompting the company to produce two subsequent seasons.
 Hormones' success became a turning point for Nadao, giving it a renewed focus on content production for television as well as the streaming service Line TV, for whose 2015 launch Nadao produced the miniseries Stay.

 As GTH was dissolved at the end of 2015 due to internal disagreements, its holdings in Nadao Bangkok were transferred to its successor GDH 559.
 Nadao further expanded as it partnered with concert organizer 4nologue to launch the boy group Nine by Nine in 2018, releasing its first mainstream prime-time series In Family We Trust as part of the project.
 By 2020, when it released I Told Sunset About You, its staff had grown to fifty, up from eight during the creation of Hormones.
 It had 39 actors signed under its label at the beginning of that year.
 Most were young actors, catering to Nadao and GDH's target audience group of 15–30-year-olds.

 The company launched an in-house record label, Nadao Music, as a business unit in 2019.
 Aimed at opening up opportunities in music to its artists, its first release, "Rak Tid Siren" (รักติดไซเรน, "My Ambulance"), the soundtrack to its 2019 series My Ambulance, became one of the most popular songs of the year.
 Singer Supol Phuasirirak was brought on as the unit's director and main producer.
 The company also launched a talent development unit, titled Nadao Academy, to recruit new members, in 2020.

 In 2022, the company ended its artist management as well as series and music production operations, effective June 1, citing its artists' growth and diverging priorities among its staff.
 GDH CEO Jina Osothsilp explained in an interview that the decision was made over the preceding two years, as Songyos felt he had run out of passion to continue with the current operation, and many opportunities were now available to its artists, the world having changed so that it was now much easier to self-manage as individuals compared to before.

+The company registration for Nadao Bangkok had its name changed to Tada Entertainment Co., Ltd. on September 29, 2022.
+The business's relaunch as Tada Entertainment was announced by Songyos in February 2023.
+It is now focused on idol artist management, with subsidiary labels Ily Lab and Sonray Music covering female and male idol groups, respectively.